 If one or more of the above symptoms apply to you, you've likely been guilty of a little emotional shopping.
 However, treating yourself constantly when you're happy or excited also counts, and can be tougher to identify since it reads as purely positive.
 The key is to separate every emotion from instigating a knee-jerk reaction to shop.

 Luckily, there are some really easy-to-implement rules to help you avoid emotional shopping in the future.
-Our favorite is the 24-hour rule, which requires that you never impulse shop (that means no running to Zara when the workday is over) and, instead, mull over prospective purchases for at least 24 hours first.
+Our favourite is the 24-hour rule, which requires that you don't impulse shopping a habit (the only splurge is okay!) and, instead, mull over prospective purchases for at least 24 hours first.
 This time period can help whatever emotion might be driving the purchase to dissipate, making way instead for logic and reason.
+Ditto an excess of shopping newsletters and updates: Clear some space in your life and minimise shopping opportunities just for the ones you're truly interested in.

 Finally, don't be afraid to treat yourself for your success.
-As long as you keep the spending in line with your new values (read: don't go overboard, or use success to justify every new purchase), there's nothing wrong with giving yourself a little gift for sticking to the rules.
+As long as you keep the spending in line with your new values (read: don't go overboard, or use success to justify every new purchase), there's nothing wrong with giving yourself a little gift for being good or when you really need something new.